renecotyfanboy/leagueProject/docs/loserQ/model.md

 \text{ where } \mathcal{P}_{ij} = P(X_n = \text{state j} | X_{n-1} = \text{state i})
 $$

-??? note
-    The transition matrix is a stochastic matrix.
-Each line adds up to 1, which means that the sum of the probabilities of moving to the next state is 1.
-It means that you must end up somewhere at each iteration, which is equivalent to saying that the sum of the probabilities of each arrow departing from a node is 1.
+I will also refer to the number of previous games to consider as the order of the chain, which is 2 for the previous one.
+Don't mind me if I refer to it as the memory size of the chain.
+For a chain with $m$ state memory, we need to define
+$2^m$ transition probabilities.

-??? danger "Nigthmare fuel"
+??? danger "Nigthmare fuel : graph of DTMC with 4 states"

     You can imagine monstrosities or other biblically acurate angels when considering that the outcome of a game depends on more previous played games.
 As the number of states to consider grows exponentially, the associated